What Happens When a Company That Sells Car Trips Gets Into the Bike Trip Business?

 The rumors were on target.
 Lyft, Uber’s smaller but gigantic-in-its-own-right competitor in the ride-hailing business, has acquired Motivate, the company that runs several of the largest bike-share systems in America.
 The price isn’t public yet, but unconfirmed earlier reports pegged it at $250 million.
 The new entity is called “Lyft Bikes.”

 Lyft gets Motivate’s “current engineering, technology, marketing, communications, legal and supply chain capabilities as well as some human resources and finance functions,” according to a spokesperson.
-Lyft says the terms of contracts with local governments, including agreements with New York, Chicago, San Francisco and other large cities granting varying degrees of exclusivity, will not be affected.
+The terms of Motivate’s contracts with local governments will not be affected, and those agreements — which grant varying degrees of exclusivity in New York, Chicago, San Francisco, and other large cities — are very valuable.